matestack/matestack-docs/app/docs/setup_sprockets.md

-This setup part documents the simplest approach to use Basemate::Ui::Core without any basemate bundle or theme involved.
+This setup part documents the simplest approach to use Basemate::Ui::Core.
 Assets are compiled and served only via sprockets.
 This makes it very easy to integrate it in a classic Rails project without any further dependencies.
 **Do not use this setup if you want to build custom vue.js components.**